Muffler removals are thrown around on the internet as a viable performance-enhancing modification. But are they really?

 Will A Muffler Delete Pass An Emissions Or Safety Test?

-No option.
+No alternative.

 A muffler delete doesn’t technically alter the emissions themselves.
 However, part of the test involves a visual inspection of your exhaust system.